-GOAL 1: Provide an equal mix of facilities and public lands across the County to meet residents' needs and desires
+Goal 1: Provide an equivalent mix of facilities and public lands across the County to meet residents' needs and desires.

-- Since the last LPPRP was developed in 2017, it is estimated that M-NCPPC has added 1,253 acres of parkland and completed 120 facilities projects that vary widely in scope to include playgrounds, sports fields, dog parks, trails, and aquatic facilities. - Use the service areas and level of service (LOS) analysis to guide CIP investment by prioritizing feasibility studies, park-refresh candidates, playground replacements, and more.
-Advance the implementation plan to develop a network of nine multigenerational centers to produce an equal mix of indoor facilities, including aquatics, throughout the County.
-The first multigenerational center, the Southern Area Aquatic and Recreation Complex (SAARC), opened in February 2020 and the aquatics component of the second multigenerational center, the Southern Technology and
+- Since the last LPPRP was developed in 2017, it is estimated that M-NCPPC alone has added 1,253 acres of parkland and completed 120 facilities projects that vary widely in scope from playgrounds, sports fields, dog parks, trails, and aquatic facilities. - Use the service areas and level of service analysis to guide CIP investment by prioritizing feasibility studies, park refresh candidates, playground replacements, etc. Furthered the implementation plan to develop a network of nine multigenerational centers to produce an equivalent mix of indoor facilities, including aquatics, throughout the County.
+The first multigenerational center, Southern Area Aquatic and Recreation Complex (SAARC), opened in February 2020 and the aquatics component of the second multigenerational center, Southern Technology and Recreation Complex, opened in August of 2021.
+A feasibility study was completed in the Fall of 2021 location and conceptual design for the multigenerational centers in three more service areas. - Developed a Strategic Trails Plan to help meet the Formula 2040 goal of promoting connectivity by increasing our trails inventory to 400 miles of trails by the year 2040.

-- Recreation Complex, opened in August of 2021.
-A feasibility study was completed in the Fall of 2021 for the location and conceptual design for multigenerational centers in three more service areas. - Developed a Strategic Trails Plan to help meet the Formula 2040 goal of promoting connectivity by increasing our trails inventory to 400 miles of trails by the year 2040 - Completed a master plan for one of four regional parks.
-Substantially completed master plans for two more regional parks and began planning for a fourth regional park - Updated the parkland dedication program to ensure that new residential developments equitably incorporate parks and recreation facilities - Adopted LOS standards for parks and facilities that analyze available acreage or square footage, proximity, and equity to provide facilities or services where they are most needed - The Department planned feasibility studies for the major golfing venues, the amenities for the planned Westphalia Central Park, and for several specialty facilities such as a tennis facility, an amphitheater, and a science center.
-These studies will provide the information necessary to support future facility development as funds become available. - Drafted a playground renovation plan to prioritize replacing aging equipment and surfacing, improving access and the amenities for playgrounds that have surpassed their useful life
+- Completed a master plan for one of four regional parks.
+Substantially completed the master plans for 2 additional regional parks and began the planning of the fourth regional park. - Updated the parkland dedication program to ensure that new residential developments equitably incorporate parks and recreation facilities. - Adopted LOS standards for both parks and facilities that analyze available acreage or square footage, proximity, and equity to provide facilities where they are most needed. - Planned feasibility studies for the major golfing venues, the amenities for the planned Westphalia Central Park, and for several specialty facilities such as a tennis facility, amphitheater, and science center.
+These studies will provide the information necessary to support future facility development as funds become available - Drafted a Playground Renovation Plan to prioritize the replacement of equipment and surfacing, improved access, and additional amenities for playgrounds that have surpassed their useful life, in addition to a strategy to ensure the equitable delivery of accessible playgrounds.

-GOAL 2: Preserve, protect, and enhance or restore woodlands, natural areas, open spaces, and waters managed by the Department
+Goal 2: Preserve, protect, and enhance or restore woodlands, natural areas, open spaces, and waters managed by DPR in Prince George's County.